illinois-cs241/broadway/Readme.md

 ```

 ## Testing
-Please run/modify the [tests](test_api.py) each time a change is made to the logic or structure.
-Run tests by:
+Please run/modify the [tests](tests) each time a change is made to the logic or structure.
+Mongo deamon needs to be up.
+Run tests using:
 ```shell
 pytest
 ```